 • “This won’t take more than a few minutes.”

 The truth?
 The insurance company is not on your side.
 Their goal is to lock you into a version of events that limits their liability and reduces what they have to pay.
 Even honest, well-meaning answers can be taken out of context.
-In the next section, we’ll cover whether you’re actually required to give a recorded statement in Michigan and what to watch out for.
+In the next section, we’ll cover whether you’re actually required to give a recorded statement in Michigan and what to watch out for including insurance do’s and dont’s.

 Insurance Asked for a Statement?